 I want to preface this 'about me' section with a photo:

 In my humble opinion, this image of me as a child says everything you will ever need to know about who I am at the core of my being.
 Anything else I write (as obviously brilliant as it may be) will fail to express the nuance and insight into my personality this photo depicts with such clarity.

 But, if you absolutely must know more, please feel free to read on.

-I grew up in Anaheim, California, where I began my love for storytelling and movies, forcing my friends to act out the musical Evita and treasurer of the Indiana Jones Fan Club.
+I grew up in Anaheim, California, where I began my love for storytelling and movies, forcing my friends to act out the musical Evita and the treasurer of the Indiana Jones Fan Club.
 I was like a tiny, bossy version of Martin Scorsese in pigtails, or so I'm told.

 Anywho.
 Back to the arts.

-Through my training and experience after graduating, I've learned that my directorial style provides support, empowerment, and a collaborative work environment for everyone involved to find the purest reflection of themselves through the work and its creation.
+Through my training and experience after graduating, I've learned that my directorial and leadership style provides support, empowerment, and a collaborative work environment for everyone involved to find the purest reflection of themselves through the work and its creation.
 Or, ya know, just providing an environment where you don't hate everyone you have to be with for 12 hours working on a car commercial.

 Both are super valid.

 My writing has placed in screenwriting competitions at Austin Film Festival, Hollyshorts Film Festival, and Atlanta Film Festival, as well as receiving the HFPA Center for Cinema & Television award for Best Short Script.
 Most recently, I gained recognition for directing and writing my short USC thesis documentary, Neurodivergent, a personal mixed-media experience about women with ADHD.
 The film has played over 30 film festivals worldwide, received the Jury Prize at the DGA Student Film Awards, and was broadcast on KCET's Fine Cut Festival of Films, for which it won Best Documentary.